Understanding Modular Classroom Permits for Schools

 Occupancy Permits

-Road Transportation/Highway Permits
+Road Transportation and Highway Permits

 How Long Do Modular Classroom Permits Take?

-How Can Triumph Modular Help With Permits?
+How Can Triumph Modular Help with Permits?

-Resources For States in New England
+Resources for States in New England

 Modular Classroom Permitting Checklist

-- Confirm local and state building permit requirements
+- Confirm state and local permit requirements

-- Finalize engineered drawings for submission
+- Finalize engineered drawings and supporting project documents

-- Obtain required trade permits:
+- Obtain required trade permits for mechanical, electrical, and plumbing work

 What About the Cost of Modular Classrooms?

-Find Out More About Permits and Modular Classroom Planning
+Find Out More About Modular Classroom Planning